HSatoLab/TNSDM/README.md

 # TNSDM

--This repository provides open-source MATLAB code for TNSDM.
+TNSDM is a MATLAB implementation of a constrained multi-objective evolutionary optimization algorithm that combines two-stage non-dominated sorting and directed mating.

--The code is designed to work seamlessly with the ([PlatEMO](https://github.com/BIMK/PlatEMO)) platform for evolutionary multi-objective optimization.
+This code is designed to work with the [PlatEMO](https://github.com/BIMK/PlatEMO) platform for evolutionary multi-objective optimization.

+## Keywords

+MATLAB, PlatEMO, evolutionary algorithms, multi-objective optimization, constrained optimization, two-stage non-dominated sorting, directed mating

 ## How to run